swaroopcharan/slot-machine/README.md

 ## Credits

-This code was written by Swaroop Charan Pasala.
 Thank you for visiting this far.
-Hope you like my work.
+Hope you like our work.
+Swaroop charan - Meghana Palanki.